How to make a bird feeder: easy homemade feeders

-Attract birds to your garden with these cheap and simple feeder ideas.
+Attract birds to your garden with these simple feeder ideas.
+They're cheap, easy and great activities to do with kids.

 Don’t worry, no baking is required.
 This quick and easy treat is packed full of energy to keep birds going, especially important in cold weather.
 Design your own recipe or use whatever’s to hand.